numaanahmed3110/disney-clone/README.md

       **2. Modern UI**: Clean and modern user interface design to replicate the Disney+ look and feel.

-### Installation
-  To get a local copy up and running, follow these steps:

 ### License
   This project is licensed under the MIT License - see the LICENSE file for details.